Growing Zones: 5-9 outdoors(hardy down to -10℉) 5-9 outdoors

 Dig a hole twice the diameter of the Apollo Holly’s root ball and just as deep.
 Moisten the hole with water before planting the holly.
 Place the plant’s roots into the hole.
 Fill the hole in with dirt and tamp the soil firmly down around the roots to remove any air pockets.

-Watering -- Water the Apollo Holly plant thoroughly after planting to help settle the roots.
+2. Watering: Water the Apollo Holly thoroughly after planting to help settle the roots.
 Keep the plant moist for the first year of growth to help the plant establish a firm root system.
 Water the plant at least once per week, especially during periods of drought for optimum growth.
-After the first year, you should only need to water in times of extended drought or heat.
-Your natural rainfall will be sufficient.
+After the first year, your natural rainfall will be sufficient, except in times of extreme heat.

-Fertilizing: Fertilize the Apollo Holly plant in the early spring or fall using a general purpose fertilizer.
+3. Fertilizing: Fertilize the Apollo Holly in the early spring or fall using a general purpose fertilizer.
 Follow the instructions on the fertilizer’s label for ratio requirements.

-Pruning: Prune the Apollo Holly plant in the fall or winter during non-growth periods..
-Remove any broken or dead branches.
-The plant can be pruned to help shape and maintain its overall size.
+4. Pruning: Prune the Apollo Holly Shrub in the fall or winter during non-growth periods.
+And remove any broken or dead branches.
 The plant spreads through root suckers, so to control growth, the suckers should be pruned away or dug up.

 Most items ship the next business day unless otherwise noted